DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Wood Elf Scouts x 11:** _(They are 1st level, chaotic neutral fighters whose vital stats are HD 1d10, HP 8, AC 12, MV 30 ft.
 Their primary attributes are physical.
 Their significant attribute is dexterity 15.
 Their special abilities include hide, move silent, pass without trace, longbow training.
 They are equipped with padded armor, longbow [specialized; +4 "to hit"; 1d6+1 damage], arrows x12, short sword, and 3-18 sp.
 XP: 13+1)_

-**Ember Raventree (wood elf leader):** _(He is a 4th level, chaotic neutral fighter whose vital stats are HD 4d10, HP 22, AC 16, MV 30 ft.
-His primary attributes are physical.
-His significant attributes are strength 17 and dexterity 17.
-His special abilities include hide, move silent, pass without trace, longsword training.
-He is equipped with an elven cloak, +1 leather armor, shield, longsword [specialized, +8 "to hit"; 1d8+3 damage], dagger, composite longbow [built for strength; +6 "to hit"; 1d8+2 damage], 12 arrows, 35 sp, and a golden armlet with agate worth 100 gp.
-XP: 166)_
+**Ember Raventree (wood elf leader)** (4th level, chaotic neutral fighter; HP 22, AC 16, MV 30 ft.; primary attributes strength, dexterity, constitution; significant attributes strength 17 and dexterity 17; special abilities hide, move silent, pass without trace, longsword training; leather armor +1, elven cloak; shield, longsword [specialized; +8 to hit; 1d8+3 damage], dagger, composite longbow [built for strength; +6 to hit; 1d8+2 damage] with 12 arrows, 35 silver in coin, golden armlet with agate worth 100 gold; XP: 166.)

 Ember is a pale-skinned wood elf with coppery-hair, hazel eyes, and corded muscles.
 He has a quiet resolve about him and is equally capable of kindness as he is brutality.
 His function is two-fold: 1.) to scout the perimeter of the wood elf domain, confronting hostiles/intruders when the odds are favorable (using "hit-and-run" tactics).
 2.) to defend this stand of tamaracks, as the wood is valuable to the main wood elf tribe further east.
 (Its inner bark is used as a poultice [effects +1 healing per application, per day when applied by a proficient healer] to treat cuts, infected wounds, frostbite, and boils.)